Skip to content

 Conversational Search Interface

-Conversational Search Interface is an AI-powered platform where users interact through natural language dialogue rather than keyword queries, including ChatGPT, Claude, Perplexity, and voice assistants used in B2B research.
+Conversational Search Interface is an AI-powered platform where users interact through natural language dialogue, asking follow-up questions and expecting the system to retain context across turns, rather than entering discrete keyword queries as they would in traditional search.
+ChatGPT, Claude, Perplexity, and the voice assistants increasingly used in B2B research all fall into this category.

 AI Overview